More about: 24 Best Things To Do in Rome

 And if you're going at Christmas?

 Well, you're in luck, because Rome at Christmas is even more special.
 Although it may be cold days, the lights, the nativity scenes, the decorated streets and the Christmas markets in Rome will compensate for the low temperatures.
-Don't miss out on everything you can do in Rome at Christmas.
+Don't miss out on all there is to do in Rome at Christmas.